ziedidorsaf/NeuroVision/README.md

-🧠 NeuroVision
+# 🧠 NeuroVision

 A Deep Learning Web Application for Parkinson’s Detection via Eye Movement Analysis

 ## NeuroVision Interface
 ![NeuroVision Hero Section](./hero%20section.png)

-🌟 Overview
+# 🌟 Overview
 NeuroVision is a Flask-based web application that uses a deep learning model to detect Parkinson’s disease from eye movement images.
 Built for neurologists and medical researchers, it provides:

-⚡ Real-time AI predictions: Instantly classify images as Parkinson’s Detected or No Parkinson’s
+# ⚡ Real-time AI predictions: Instantly classify images as Parkinson’s Detected or No Parkinson’s

-🔐 User authentication: Secure login/signup using a SQLite database
+# 🔐 User authentication: Secure login/signup using a SQLite database

-🧭 Neurologist locator: Search and locate specialists via an interactive map
+# 🧭 Neurologist locator: Search and locate specialists via an interactive map

-💻 Modern UI: Responsive single-page interface with a sleek glassmorphism design
+# 💻 Modern UI: Responsive single-page interface with a sleek glassmorphism design

-🔬 Developed as part of a research project to bridge AI and clinical diagnosis.
+# 🔬 Developed as part of a research project to bridge AI and clinical diagnosis.

+# 🛠️ Tech Stack
 | Component     | Technologies Used                                                  |
 | ------------- | ------------------------------------------------------------------ |
 | **Frontend**  | HTML5, CSS3 (Flexbox/Grid), JavaScript (Vanilla), Leaflet.js (Map) |